 FELINE FONDNESS AND CANINE CANDOR

 Our affection will probably never be tested in the ways that our survey respondents were, most of us would do just about anything for our favorite furball.
-Our pets hold a special place in our hearts and homes.
+Our pets hold a special place in our hearts and homes, which is why it’s important to treat them well and always keep an eye on them.
+(Lost pet apps like PawMay can help with this.)

 At ABODO.com, the perfect home for you and your pet is just a few clicks away.
 You can choose from over a million apartments across the country, and with our search filters, you’ll never have to choose between your place and your pet.